Rurouni Kenshin: Kyoto Inferno: Release

-The film was released on Blu-ray and DVD on December 17, 2014 in Japan.
+Rurouni Kenshin: Kyoto Inferno was released theatrically by Warner Bros.
+Pictures Japan in Japan on August 1, 2014.
+It was later released on Blu-ray and DVD on December 17.

-The film was released on Blu-ray and DVD by Funimation on December 6, 2016 in North America which includes an English dubbed version of the film, with TV-MA rating.
+In June 2016, Funimation Films announced that they acquired the rights to the Rurouni Kenshin live-action trilogy for American distribution, and released subtitled in American theaters in September 2016.
+The film was released on Blu-ray and DVD by Funimation on December 6, 2016, in North America which includes an English dubbed version of the film, with TV-MA rating.

 Reception

 Box office

 At the box office the movie earned a total of $52.9 million internationally.
 The film also held the top spot at the box office in Japan during its first week.
 It was the third highest-grossing film of 2014 at the Japanese box office with ¥5.22 billion.
 The film made its United States premiere at LA EigaFest 2014.